LiScI-Lab/SOM.jl/docs/src/tutorials/firstTutorial.md

 # Quick start: a first tutorial

-The concept of SOM.jl follows Kohonen's SOM_PAK software with a 3-step approach:
+The concept of SOM.jl follows Kohonen's `SOM_PAK` software by taking a 3-step approach:

-1) initialise the SOM by defining topology, dimensions and random inital codebook vectors
+1) initialise the SOM by defining topology, dimensions and random initial codebook vectors
 2) train the SOM in one or more rounds with different training parameters
 3) map data into the Som and get visualisations.